codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"I skate to where the puck is going to be, not where it has been." - Wayne Gretzky
+"The only reason to be alive is to enjoy it." - Rita Mae Brown

 <!-- Powered By zenquotes.io -->
 ```